-You open a new Logic Pro session.
+You open a new Logic Pro session, fired up and ready.

 The 3 Rules That Will Save Your Mix (Every Time)